 While the Gallery’s exterior appears cottage-like, the building was never designed for domestic living.
-In its original state, the pump room had 16 foot high walls decorated, in places, by a “wandering artist.”
+In its original state, the pump room had 16-foot high walls decorated, in places by a “wandering artist.”
 It had a brick floor and an oiled hardwood ceiling.

 Two other men responsible for the construction of the Waterworks in Stratford were W. Perry, Jr., who was responsible for putting the pumping machines in place and William Roberts, who was the building contractor.
-Roberts was not only a builder, but was also a brick manufacturer and the pump house was build using his “celebrated superior white patent pressed brick.”
+Roberts was not only a builder, but he was also a brick manufacturer and the pump house was built using his “celebrated superior white patent pressed brick.”

-In 1966, the Stratford Art Society became known as the Stratford Art Association, and its director was Robert Ihrig.
+In 1966, the Stratford Art Society became known as the Stratford Art Association and its director was Robert Ihrig.
 With receipt of financial backing in 1967 from Rothman’s Pall Mall of Canada Limited, The Stratford Art Association renovated and opened the doors of the Rothman Art Gallery.

 Learn more about the Pumphouse here, courtesy of the Stratford-Perth Archives.